PeterJeff/DoxyRegen/README.md

 1. Add path validation for doxygen executable and doxyfile
    - Check if files exist before attempting to run
    - Show clear error messages for missing files
+   - Current setup tries to update setting displays while using doxygen, which is odd.
 2. Improve error handling for common doxygen issues
    - Handle missing dependencies
    - Better reporting of syntax errors in doxyfile